Young Americans for Freedom: Rebuilding years, 1991-1999

 At the 1995 Conservative Political Action Conference, YAF held a "Colloquium on Revolution."
 Young Americans for Freedom members rallied around speakers such as YAF founding elder Howard Phillips, Congressman Robert Dornan, Joseph Sobran, and other speakers motivating the young crowds to continue YAF's conservative charge to preserve freedom and individual liberty.
 In 1996, National chairman Jon Pastore led a delegation of YAFers to bring national attention to a group called the North American Man/Boy Love Association (NAMBLA).
 NAMBLA members got quite a surprise at one of their events in Washington DC in 1996 when YAFers held banners warning the effects of 'deviant and un-natural sexual practices.'

 In 1997, Brian Park, National Director and state Chairman of California YAF, organized support for the rights of American Indians when their tribal sovereignty was being encroached upon by Governor Pete Wilson.

-Full-page newspaper ads centered on YAF's resolution to support tribal sovereignty were placed in every major newspaper across the state of California to pressure the Governor.
-The negotiations failed and the historic Proposition 5 was placed on the ballot in 1998.
-YAF made over 1 million voter contacts with direct-mail pieces to educate the public on American Indian Sovereignty issues and the measure passed overwhelmingly with bi-partisan support of 62.4% to 32.6%.
-Proposition 5 was eventually challenged in the courts and YAF filed a "Friends of the Court" brief (case number S074850) with the State Supreme court in 1999.
-Though YAF lost, its leg work assisted in a passage of Proposition 1A in year 2000 with no real opposition to fix the legal problems with Proposition 5.

-In 1998 Cigar-Man was launched against President Bill Clinton.
-A YAFer dressed in a Cigar-Costume followed President Clinton to various fundraising functions to highlight Clinton's presidential achievements.

-At the 1999 Academy Awards in Los Angeles, YAFers rallied in support of the Academy of Motion Pictures decision to award famous director Elia Kazan with the lifetime achievement award.
-Confronted by over 600 union activists and other leftists YAFers continued with their peaceful pro-Kazan rally.
-When the rally turned ugly YAFers defended themselves and assisted the police to apprehend the violent leftist perpetrators.

 Later in the 1990s, YAF returned to national advocacy politics.
 The national office organized petition drives and staged a variety of events to promote the conservative viewpoint on a variety of public issues.
 Some of these events would have an attention-grabbing theme such as "Pardon Oliver North" and "Impeach Janet Reno".